 There are two scripts provision.sh and cleanup.sh to provision and delete resources.

 These scripts will provision or delete all ARM templates (.json files) in this directory using resource groups named after the template files (test_<filename>).

 This scripts use Azure CLI, so you need to az login and az account set -s ‘subscription name’ first.

 You can optionally pass a list of file names without extension to the scripts to act only on those templates:

 provision.sh vm storage

 If test method requires real infrastructure, please decorate this method with the ARM template file name to ensure this test can automatically create required infrastructure if needed.

 AzureVCRBaseTest attempts to automatically obscure keys and other secrets in cassettes and replace subscription ids, but it is required to verify cassettes don’t contain any sensitive information before submitting.

 For long standing operations cassette can be modified to reduce test execution time (in case recorded cassette contains some responses with Retry-After headers or Azure SDK waits until resource is provisioned).

-You can use tox to run all tests or instead you can use pytest and run only Azure tests (or only specific set of tests).
-Runing recorded tests still requires some authentication, it is possible to use fake data for authorization token and subscription id.
+You can use make test to run all tests or instead you can use pytest and run only Azure tests (or only specific set of tests).
+Running recorded tests still requires some authentication, it is possible to use fake data for authorization token and subscription id.